Dhaka Medical College Hospital: Facilities and services

-Dhaka Medical College has a 2600-bed teaching hospital as Dhaka Medical College Hospital (DMCH) within the same compound.
+Dhaka Medical College has a 2600-bed teaching hospital as Dhaka Medical College Hospital (DMCH) within the same compound, with 92 wards.
 It is a tertiary referral hospital.
-It has a 300-bed facility dedicated for burn & plastic surgery.
+It has a 300-bed facility dedicated for burn and plastic surgery.
 It was the largest burn unit of the country until Sheikh Hasina National Institute of Burn and Plastic Surgery was set.

+With over 500 admissions per day, 1300 emergency visits per day and 5000 patients at OPD per day at the hospital, it has an occupancy rate of 133%.
+It also includes about 50 Operation Theatres that perform about 50,000 major operations and about 35,000 minor operations per year.

-In 2015, Hospital's Out-Patient Department provided services to 799,896 patients.
+In 2015, the Hospital's Out-Patient Department provided services to 799,896 patients.
 More 346,580 patients attended at the emergency and 149,122 patients got admitted in different facilities of the hospital in 2015.
 The surgical staffs performed 58,355 surgeries in 2015.
 Expansion plan to turn the hospital into a 5000-bed facility has been contemplated.

 Country's first bone marrow transplant center was set in this hospital in October 2013 in collaboration with Massachusetts General Hospital.
 This unit conducted first ever successful autologous bone marrow transplant in the country in March 2014.
 The unit also introduced allogeneic bone marrow transplant on 3 July 2019, the first in the country.